alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 ## Refunds

-- Do you offer refunds for sponsoring payments?

-Unfortunately, we cannot offer any refund for sponsorship payments.
 [GitHub Sponsors] manages all sponsoring transactions.
 Because of that, we do not have any insights into the details of the funds and cannot access them.
 If you have any payment issues, please get in touch with the GitHub Sponsors